Xinok/XSort/README.md

 Binary insertion sort is used to sort small sublists of up to 32 elements.
 This increases performance, but doesn't necessarily reduce the number of comparisons.

+**Concurrent sorting** is done by slicing the range into multiple parts of equal length for each thread, then merging these parts at the end.

 ----------

 # heapsort.d #